consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ## Specification Change Log

 In general, please put major change log items at the top of the file.
 When a new protocol version is "cut", move the previous versions' change log down here.

+Protocol Changes from 0.7.1 to 0.8:

+- Libsodium signed requests will now be base64 encoded to ensure they can traverse the web safely.

 Protocol Changes from 0.7 to 0.7.1: